صور الصفحة

 EXPOSITION.

-(1) Farther disclosures of iniquity; with encouragements to repentance, and hopes of pardon.
-While one part of the nation put on the mask of hypocrisy and pretended to be religious, another part ran into the opposite extreme, and became openly vicious and profane: their lips were polluted with falsehood, and their hands defiled with blood.
+(1) Farther disclosures of iniquity: with encouragements to repentance, and hopes of pardon.
+While one part of the nation put on the mask of hypocrisy and pretended to be religious, another part ran into the opposite extreme, and became openly vicious aud profane: their lips were polluted with falsehood, and their hands defiled with blood.
 What is said of their hatching the eggs of serpents seems to refer to the dangerous speculations in which they engaged, to promote their own interests, and the gratification of their ambition; and their manufacture of spiders' webs, to the flimsy excuses and pretences by which they thought to screen their crimes.
 While their schemes were hatching, their pernicious nature was perhaps generally unsus pected; but when disclosed they were found to conceal a fatal poison.
 So their webs were finely wrought; but could not conceal their wickedness and folly from meu

 of penetration, much less from the omniscient eye of God.